|A to Z Listing | Recently Added | Search Agency Services|

 Two service levels are provided:

 The VoIP Telephony Service platform allows rapid adaptation of communications infrastructure and facilities to meet operational challenges brought on by customer demand, regulatory changes, and organizational staffing needs.
-As a result, the service requires the support of an OSF Voice Services Network Analyst who will assist the agency in analyzing its business needs and determining the appropriate telephony applications requirements.
+As a result, the service requires the support of an OMES voice services network analyst who will assist the agency in analyzing its business needs and determining the appropriate telephony applications requirements.

 VoIP technology will result in significant savings to the state by reducing redundant infrastructure costs and long distance toll charges.